 Set in Virginia’s Blue Ridge Mountains, Roanoke dazzles as a destination of choice for outdoor enthusiasts, especially in the fall.

-Start with a meandering drive along the iconic Blue Ridge Parkway, which jogs to the east of downtown.
-Make a stop at Explore Park at milepost 115.
+Our November visit began with a meandering drive along the iconic Blue Ridge Parkway, which jogs to the east of downtown, stopping at Explore Park, milepost 115.

 This 1,100-acre recreation area boasts hiking and biking trails, as well as disc golf, camping, and kayaking on the Roanoke River.

-Once you’ve gotten your fill at this lakeside event, burn off the calories with a fall hike on one of the scenic Smith Mountain Lake hiking trails, like the Turtle Island Trail or Chestnut Ridge Trail.
+Then it was off for a fall hike on the scenic Smith Mountain Lake hiking trails.
+We loved both Turtle Island Trail and Chestnut Ridge Trail.

 While in Roanoke, don’t miss the Roanoke Star, the world’s largest man-made star at 100 feet tall.
 The iconic steel star has been welcoming visitors to Roanoke since 1949.

-The overlook atop Mill Mountain wows with far-reaching foliage-filled views across the Roanoke Valley.
+The overlook atop Mill Mountain wowed us with far-reaching foliage-filled views across the Roanoke Valley.

 From the sixth-floor rooftop, take in the views across the magnificent Blue Ridge Mountains.